Lisbon (Joining the tour)

 Designed by Antoni Gaudi, Barcelona's most famous architect, construction of the Sagrada Familia began in 1882 and continues to this day, a perfect synthesis of the 19th-century Gothic and 20th-century Modernist styles, a blend of religion and fantasy.

-After breakfast in the hotel this morning, we will leave Barcelona and head to Valencia, where we will visit Modernism Plaza, the City Hall, the Ancient City Gates and the Valencia Cathedral.
-Afterwards, we will drive to Alicante.
+After breakfast in the hotel this morning, we will leave Barcelona and head to Valencia, where we will visit Modernism Plaza, the Ancient City Gates and the Valencia Cathedral.
+Afterwards, we will drive to Alicante and overnight there.

 Valencia is the capital of the autonomous community of Valencia and the third largest city in Spain after Madrid and Barcelona.
 The Port of Valencia is the 5th busiest container port in Europe and busiest container port on the Mediterranean Sea.